-Bifidobacteria are able to reduce intestinal permeability and seal a leaky gut.
+Bifidobacteria are able to help reduce intestinal permeability and seal a leaky gut.
 They take control of the inner ecosystem and push out bullying, bad bacteria.4

 Under the right circumstances, this is okay — you want diversity and a healthy mix of microbes.
-But if a drop in healthy tribes of good bacteria involves antibiotics or a diet filled with processed foods, this can impact your overall immune health.
+But if a dip in healthy tribes of good bacteria involves antibiotics or a diet filled with processed foods, this may impact your overall immune health.

-Research shows that a probiotic with Bifidobacteria lactis enhances the immune system’s ability to get rid of cellular debris.6 And in animal studies, some strains of bifidobacteria increase longevity by suppressing chronic low-grade inflammation.7
+Research shows that a probiotic with Bifidobacteria lactis enhances the immune system’s ability to get rid of cellular debris.6 And in animal studies, some strains of Bifidobacteria increase longevity by suppressing chronic low-grade inflammation.7

-If you’ve run a genetic panel, you might know a thing or two about your genes and the genetic SNPs — or variations — that you carry.
+- If you’ve run a genetic panel, you might know a thing or two about your genes and the genetic SNPs — or variations — that you carry.

-If you’re a breastfeeding mother and fall into this 20 percent, your breastfed baby will have less bifidobacteria.9
+If you’re a breastfeeding mother and fall into this 20 percent, your breastfed baby will have less Bifidobacteria.9

 With all the probiotic supplements sitting on market shelves, you might wonder, “Which is best?”
 The first thing to do is to read the label and look for strains that begin with Bifidobacterium.